Monster Train 2 on Steam - User reviews, Price & Information

 Monster Train 2 was developed by Shiny Shoe and published by Big Fan Games.

-Monster Train 2 is not playable on MacOS.
+Yes, Monster Train 2 is playable and fully supported on MacOS.

 Monster Train 2 is a single-player game.

-There are 2 DLCs available for Monster Train 2.
+Yes, there are 3 DLCs available for Monster Train 2.
 Explore additional content available for Monster Train 2 on Steam.

 You can find solutions or submit a support ticket by visiting the Steam Support page for Monster Train 2.